 For buttery, melt-in-your mouth white meat and even no need for gravy, follow these instructions.
-This is a combination of recipes, from Julia Child, Sheila Lukins and my own ideas.
+This is the best turkey and giblet gravy recipe, I think, you will ever find.
+It is a combination of recipes, from Julia Child, Sheila Lukins and my own ideas.
 I first put this together in 2005 and fortunately, wrote it all down.
 But first, you must have a great quality, fresh bird – never frozen and never from a big producer.
 Now some local farm bred turkeys I have found are not so great.
 Sometimes their dark meat is tough (they walk a lot!) and the breasts are small.
 My butcher, Bob, from Espisitos Pork Store in Manhattan, gets his from a farm in PA.
-And then upstate, Mike and Cindy of Thunderhill Farms produce an excellent bird.
+And then upstate, Mike and Cindy of Thunderhill Farms, produce an excellent bird.
 Mike is really proud of his turkeys and he sells out every year.

 One 14.5 – 17 lb. fresh turkey